hyperboly/blog.hyperboly.net/content/posts/guides/buffer-overflow-1.md

 `r <<< <de-bruijn-sequences>` just means `run` the program, and input the de-bruijn-sequence.
 The register $eip is now laaa, so we just have to find the offset of "laaa" to find how many bytes we need to overflow the eip.

+The `cyclic -l` or `cyclic --lookup` command in pwndbg helps us locate the offset of a string or hex value.

 ```
 pwndbg> cyclic -l laaa
 Finding cyclic pattern of 4 bytes: b'laaa' (hex: 0x6c616161)
 Found at offset 44
 pwndbg>
 ```

+## Solve

 The pattern is at offset 44, so we can just append where `win` is in memory after 44 bytes which we know is at 0x080491f6.
 So to put that into a python script with pwntools: